Lukhausen/Lepus/typst/supercharged-dhbw/chapter_new/conclusion.typ

 #let conclusion = [
 = Conclusion

-This Paper provides insights into developing reasoning capabilities in language models for abstract spatial reasoning tasks, particularly within the context of the ARC-AGI benchmark.
+This Paper provides insights into developing reasoning capabilities in language models for abstract spatial reasoning tasks, particularly within the context of the ARC-AGI-2 benchmark.
 Through systematic experimentation with reinforcement learning techniques, we have identified several critical factors that influence the emergence and enhancement of reasoning behaviors in transformer-based architectures.

 ==  Summary of Contributions